Vladlan/react-calendar/README.md

 • Supply Tests (Out of time)

 **What can be improved (Author thoughts):**
-• Calendar creation process can be optimized (to have only one save)
+• Calendar creation process (UX) can be improved (to have only one save)
 • At least utils should be covered with tests
 • Sub reducers should be added
 • Barrel files for components folder should be provided